Space National Guard plan nearing completion, Guard chief says | Federal News Network

 “We are not looking to stand up 54 Space National Guards to cover every state and territory,” Brig.
 Gen. Patrick Cobb, deputy director of space operations for the National Guard, said.
 “We only see there being some additional overhead in the particular states that participate in the mission.
 The concern that this would be creating this huge bureaucratic overhead is really not what we envision.”

-Proponents of the Space National Guard say it would help bring in talent to a highly specialized force, without making those people quite their day jobs.
+Proponents of the Space National Guard said it would help bring in talent to a highly specialized force, without making those people quit their day jobs.

 Comments